 You can obtain free 120 day evaluation copies of many of Microsoft's products.
 You can either get them from Microsoft, or they are sometimes bundled with the text book that you buy.

 If computer equipment is too expensive for you, there are alternatives.
-You can purchase a product called VMWare which allows you to install multiple operating systems on one computer and actually swith back and forth between them.
+You can purchase a product called VMWare which allows you to install multiple operating systems on one computer and actually switch back and forth between them.
 You can even network them and have an entire network running on 1 computer.

 How Much Money Will I Make?